library(matos)

 Search and download tag detections

-import = T)
+and, if import = T

 Upload files to MATOS